dwalker109/aoc-2023/README.md

 A relaxed day, welcome after a more tricky weekend start than expected.
 Fairly straightforward comparison of lists and calculating scores.
 Part 2 was made a little more tricky with a more complicated scoring system, but probably the easiest day so far.

+## Day 6: Wait For It

+Err... easiest day by far.
+Expected part 2 to make the stupid naive part 1 solution untenable, but is didn't.
+Completes in 20 ms. Weird, but welcome tbh.
+Ha!